Pull to refresh

 Threatening to follow Slovakia in cutting electricity to Ukraine

 For decades, Russian oil flowed west through the Druzhba pipeline and European electricity flowed east into Ukraine's war-battered grid.
-That exchange is now collapsing.
-After a Russian drone strike knocked out the pipeline's main Ukrainian pumping station on January 27, Slovakia and Hungary—the last European Union members still importing Russian crude through the line—have escalated from halting diesel exports to threatening Ukraine's electricity supply.
+That exchange collapsed after a Russian drone strike knocked out the pipeline's main Ukrainian pumping station on January 27.
+Slovakia and Hungary, the last European Union members importing Russian crude through the pipeline, then escalated from halting diesel exports to threatening Ukraine's electricity supply.

 U.S. and Hungary sign nuclear energy partnership